Dioguinho (footballer): Paysandu

 On December 1, 2021, Paysandu announced the signing of Dioguinho, coming from Remo, as he was a midfielder on loan to Ferroviário.
 The player's contract was approved by Paysandu's football technical coordinator, Lecheva, who had known the player since they worked together at Izabelense in 2017 and Amazonas in 2019.

 Al-Minaa

-On December 30, 2022, Dioguinho renewed his contract with Paysandu for an additional year, but changed his mind after receiving an offer from Iraq, where in January 2023 he moved to play in the Iraq Division One, where he signed a six-month contract with Al-Minaa.
+On December 30, 2022, Dioguinho renewed his contract with Paysandu for an additional year, but changed his mind after receiving an offer from Iraq, where in January 2023 he moved to play in the Iraqi First Division League, where he signed a six-month contract with Al-Minaa.
 In the player's first appearance with his new club, he was able to score the victory goal against Masafi Al-Wasat, as Al-Minaa won 1–0 and rose from third to second place in the ranking table.
+In all, he managed to score 7 goals in 13 matches, and to be an important part of the team that won the league title.